babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 3. **try/catch/finally**: JS has the same construct; main work is binding the catch local and matching sci's exception-class dispatch.
-4. **Instance interop** (method calls, field access): DONE for the `*unrestricted*` case — the analyzer's own unconditional-allow gate (`:allow :all` deliberately routes to the config-aware node so `:closed` can win, so *unrestricted* is the correct signal; nbb sets it).
+4. **Instance interop** (method calls, field access): DONE for the unrestricted case, together with js/ static calls and constructors — the analyzer's own unconditional-allow gate (`:allow :all` deliberately routes to the config-aware node so `:closed` can win).
 Emission replicates invoke-instance-method exactly: obj, then method lookup with the interpreter's "Could not find instance method" error BEFORE args, then Reflect.apply (nbb#118).
 Restricted ctxs keep the checked escape: no permission logic in generated code.
 Getting error-location parity required the ambient-site discipline (below).
-Still open: js/ globals (static access) and constructors, same pattern.

-   Follow-up: make the gate ctx-scoped. `*unrestricted*` is process-global (nbb `set!`s the root, bb binds around main), so a NESTED sci ctx with a restrictive `:classes` config inside bb/nbb gets the unchecked `allowed-instance-*` nodes too — its sandbox does not enforce instance interop.
-Pre-existing interpreter behavior, demonstrated on released nbb 1.4.207: `(sci/eval-string "(.toUpperCase \"a\")")` nested inside nbb returns "A" where plain browser SCI throws "Method toUpperCase ... not allowed!".
-CLJS-only (JVM instance interop always runtime-checks `class->opts`).
-The jit inherits the gate but adds nothing: restricted ctxs escape to the config-aware interpreter node either way.
-Fix: a per-ctx flag consulted at these analyzer arms instead of the global;
-   hosts set it on their root ctx, nested `sci/init` ctxs default to sandboxed.
-Naming: prefer opt-IN to danger (`{:unrestricted true}`, matching the existing `enable-unrestricted-access!` vocabulary) over a default-true `{:sandbox true}` — a boolean whose default is true forces `(not (false? ...))` reads, and "sandbox" collides with the granular `:classes` config (what would `{:sandbox true :classes {:allow :all}}` mean?).
-Both directions fail safe on a typo; the positive-danger flag reads better at call sites and in checks.
-The jit arms sit behind the same conditional and inherit the fix for free.
+   The gate is `(:unrestricted ctx)`: the ctx-scoped flag shipped to master as #1065 (which also removed the process-global `*unrestricted*` var and made `enable-unrestricted-access!` throw), fixing the pre-existing nested-sandbox leak — a nested restricted ctx inside bb/nbb now really sandboxes interop, and the jit arms sit behind the same conditional.
+Still open: a wider gate for ctxs configured with `{:classes {:allow :all}}` and no member-level configs, which today stay on the config-aware escape.
 5. **Site discipline** (learned via fuzzing the interop emission): the s register must mirror the interpreter's try nesting — only call nodes own sites, a call's site covers callee+args and closes with its